beeatomic/Lightray-obfuscator/README.md

 ts has good polymorphism, compilation into custom bytecode (ACTUALLY CUSTOM) and other stuff its not double chunked like luraph, but it works and is pretty fast.

+it has some bugs, yes ofc it does since its just an side project ive been working on, for like, 7 months? doesnt fully support LUAU syntax but does LUA* syntax

 the output is intended to run on luau/roblox but u can tweak it not to use hexadecimal or shit that LUA or other LUA version do not support